 - Early mornings, busy kitchens, and “good enough is great” routines

-A simple French press recipe (strong and balanced)
+A simple French press recipe

-Finish: pour immediately (don’t let it sit on the grounds)
+Finish: Pour immediately.
+Don’t let it sit on the grounds

-Does well: body, comfort, consistency
+Immersion Does well: body, comfort, consistency

-If you want that “big cup” feeling – especially in winter – immersion is the easiest way to get there without needing perfect technique.
+If you want that big cup feeling, especially in winter, immersion is the easiest way to get there without needing perfect technique.

 Want a coffee that stays smooth in immersion brews?
 Shop Coffee.

 Pour-over is about control.
-Water moves through coffee and a paper filter, which means you get clarity – brighter aromatics, cleaner finish, more separation between tasting notes.
+Water moves through coffee and a paper filter, which means you get clarity, brighter aromatics, cleaner finish, more separation between tasting notes.
+Small changes in grind size or pouring speed can shift the result noticeably.

 Best for